Synchronizing Microsoft Entra ID Roles to Appfarm Create

 To easily reference your Appfarm roles within the service, add them as an enumerated (enum) data source.

-Step 4: Fetch Users and Roles via Microsoft Graph API
+Step 4: Fetch Groups via Microsoft Graph API

 In this step, you will configure the service to communicate with the Microsoft Graph API to retrieve user and group information from your Microsoft Entra ID.